navidprime/snake_ai/README.md

 - `state_setting.py`: the function used to implement the inputs that the agent will receive from enviroment (that makes the game more flexible)

-- `testing.py`: used to test the agent. which starts by loading the saved weights/q values and testing it.
+- `testing.py`: used to test the agent. which starts by loading the saved weights/q values and testing it. (in new changes both testing process and training process are in main.py in separate functions)

 ## directories